backpagepod/backpagepod.github.io/_posts/2024-05-03-episode-175-stuart-turton.markdown

 >
 > This week's music is from the Return of the Obra Dinn soundtrack by Lucas Pope.

+The game Stuart mentioned but couldn't remember the name of was [Requiem: Avenging Angel](https://en.m.wikipedia.org/wiki/Requiem:_Avenging_Angel).

 <figure>
     <img src="/assets/images/hostile-waters.jpeg" alt="Hostile Waters">
 </figure>